Hirannuwanpriya/DMS/README.md

 composer refresh
 ```

-> This command will reset the database and seed it with sample users, documents, and categories.
+> This command will reset the database and seed it with sample users, deliveries, and packages.

 ### 🔐 Sample Admin Login